Do 30 Day Fitness Challenges Actually Work?

 - pointers for conquering the Mudder’s toughest obstacles

 T-Minus 30 is just one of the fun, proven programs included with an Openfit membership.
 Sign up to get started!

 Will You See Results From a 30-Day Fitness Challenge?

 Yes — but they might not be the type of results you’re looking for.

-In other words, doing endless bodyweight squats will make you really good at doing endless bodyweight squats—and perhaps climbing stairs and doing anything that requires pressing with one or both legs—but you likely won’t get the perfectly-sculpted booty you were expecting.
-And while a 30-day abs challenge can strengthen your core, it takes proper nutrition and loads of high-intensity exercise for you to lose sufficient body fat to reveal what you’re really after: a six pack.
+In other words, doing endless bodyweight squats will make you really good at doing endless bodyweight squats — and perhaps entice you to be more active on a regular basis — but you likely won’t get the perfectly-sculpted booty you were expecting.
+And while a 30-day abs challenge can strengthen your core, it takes proper nutrition and loads of calorie burning workouts for you to lose sufficient body fat to reveal what you’re really after: a six pack.

 “That’s why most challenges—especially highly focused ones like abs or squat challenges—aren’t substitutes for a well-designed training plan; they should be completed in addition to one,” says Thieme.
 “So choose your challenge wisely, making sure that you can integrate it easily into your existing program or that it really can stand alone, as might be the case if the goal is to, say, complete 30 workouts and recovery sessions in 30 days.”

 Is It Okay to Train the Same Muscles Every Day?

 In the context of a 30-day challenge, yes.
 And the reason is that you likely won’t be training those muscles exclusively every day—the challenge will be layered on top of and integrated into your existing exercise routine.

 “Doing squats every day for a month is okay as long as you account for that challenge in your training plan by, say, dialing back the amount of leg work you typically do,” says Thieme.